 Hot Item Elder Abuse Scam : Many Seniors Are Falling For It

-A woman in a blue t-shirt cleaning the house
+A woman in blue shirt holding a cleaning brush.

 Elder Abuse Scam : The Trick Payment Method